Best Blast Media for Airplane Parts

 Harsh abrasives like aluminum oxide, or garnet may negatively impact the surface being blasted.
 Using a harder abrasive helps remove layers of paint or corrosion more quickly, but there’s a risk that the underlying surface may become over-profiled or warped.

-With a softer media, the pressure being applied to the surface won’t be as high and the material therefore won’t be as aggressive on the surface.
-The downside to this is that the process itself will likely not go as quickly as it would with a harder abrasive, but the surface will be in better shape.
+With a softer media, the amount of energy being applied to the surface won’t be as high, and there’s less risk of damaging the material.
+However, the downside to this is that the process itself will likely not go as quickly as with a harder abrasive.

-These media are also more likely to leave embedded particles in the surface, which can lead to rust bloom or leave a texture, making it difficult to evenly apply another coating.
+Media like aluminum oxide, silicon carbide, and garnet are also more likely to leave embedded particles in the surface.
+Unfortunately, this can lead to quality issues or leave an undesirable texture, making it difficult to apply the proper coating.

-What’s the Best Media to Use for Airplanes?
+What’s the Best Media to Use for Airplane Parts?

 Superoxalloy abrasives are a better option for aircraft part blasting because they don’t damage the underlying material, but they still work quickly.
 This type of abrasive has been engineered through controlled formulation to create tempered non-crystalline particles that resist breakage and last through many uses.

 In addition to their strength, superoxalloys are also safer for employees and the environment.
 10X Superoxalloy is produced from the by-product of mineral wool insulation, making it the industry’s most safety-tested abrasive material.
 No other blasting abrasive has achieved 10X superoxalloy’s validated high level of safety for people, air, water, and wildlife.
 Read our dedicated safety page to learn more.
 Of course, employees should always wear protective OSHA-required PPE, including a forced air respirator, when working with a sandblaster, regardless of the material being used.

 Also, unlike many other abrasives, superoxalloys don’t leave embedded particles behind in the part’s substrate.
 This makes it much easier to coat aircraft parts with protective coatings.